 Plan your meals ahead

 Along with the eating schedule, you should plan ahead what you eat, as well.
-Planning meals ahead gives you an opportunity to prepare yourself balanced meals which your body will love.
+Planning meals ahead allows you to prepare balanced meals that your body will love.
 This way you can discover more recipes and save money by cooking at home.
 Bring your own meals to work.
-It’s easy to avoid taking that last minute pizza slice once you have a tasty meal prepared and brought from home.
+It’s easy to avoid taking that last-minute pizza slice once you have a tasty meal prepared and brought from home.
 To make this happen you need a good freezer.
-A fridge is an important piece of equipment in your kitchen to make your food edible for longer, so that you can freeze it and heat it up again when needed.
+A fridge is an important piece of equipment in your kitchen to make your food edible for longer so that you can freeze it and heat it up again when needed.
 This is why it is extremely important to choose the ideal freezer for your own needs at home.
-If you don’t have much time to prepare meals, think of investing in a quality electric stove which is energy efficient and easy to use, and will save you time throughout the week once you have a good fridge, as well.
+If you don’t have much time to prepare meals, think of investing in a quality electric stove that is energy efficient and easy to use, and will save you time throughout the week once you have a good fridge, as well.
 You can make your meals more quickly and more ecologically friendly.

 There’s always time for exercise

 When you don’t exercise regularly, the first thing that comes to mind as an excuse is that you don’t have the time for it.
 Often, this isn’t really true, which you can easily see for yourself by taking track of how many hours a day it takes you to do the things you regularly do.
 This way, you can see that you will find at least two or three hours a week to do a bit of exercise.
 The Word Health Organization’s recommended level of exercise for average adults is 150 minutes per week, which you can easily do in three one-hour exercise sessions.
 On the other hand, if you really do not have the time –make some.
 Rearrange your schedule to find some time for exercise.
 Your future self will be very thankful.
 Make sure your body is supported with good arch support, check out these custom insoles from Wiivv.